danielrhodeswarp/leanpub-phonegap-by-dissection/README.md

 ## What is it?

-Sources for "PhoneGap by Dissection" free book as on Leanpub.com.
-[Put LINK HERE] Which is a step-by-step tutorial for PhoneGap beginners.
+Sources for "PhoneGap by Dissection" free book as on Leanpub.com. [https://leanpub.com/phonegapbydissection] Which is a step-by-step tutorial for PhoneGap beginners.
 Follow this tutorial to build a complete app from scratch.
 You should know a little bit about JavaScript, CSS and HTML.

 The tutorial assumes nothing and is very hand-holdy.
 It includes a lot of screenshots.
 Try it!